ndekwe/building-docker-images/README.md

 # 2. Building Docker image from a jar file
 ![alt text](images/docker-image-from-jar.png)

+Use files under "building-docker-images/buildFromPackage/" to build from a jar file\

 Step 1: Access “buildFromPackage” directory and compile the program\
 $ javac WebServer.java